 Blue Knot day is ASCA's national awareness day and was celebrated on Monday 27th October, 2014 with activities held throughout the week from October 27 to November 2.
 Click here to view the highlights

 On Blue Knot Day ASCA asks all Australians to unite in support of the 5 million Australian adult survivors of childhood trauma.

-Following the release of the Royal Commission into Institutional Responses to Child Sexual Abuse’s interim report in June, ASCA President, Dr Cathy Kezelman, said the significance of this year’s Blue Knot Day is growing as the issue of child sexual abuse has never been more prominent.
+Following the release of the Royal Commission into Institutional Responses to Child Sexual Abuse’s interim report in June, ASCA President, Dr Cathy Kezelman, said the significance of this year’s Blue Knot Day has grown as the issue of child sexual abuse has never been more prominent.

-This year Blue Knot Day will focus its attention on the education and training urgently needed for health professionals and organisations working with survivors.
+This year Blue Knot Day focused its attention on the education and training urgently needed for health professionals and organisations working with survivors.

 What's the Blue Knot all about?

 ASCA's symbol for Blue Knot Day and it's symbol all year round is the tangles knot.

 When children are abused they become confused.... life, even in adulthood, can be chaotic and tangles.